Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: GrUES : Gr obner-based Unconditional Equivalence Search

 \subsubsection{The \(\mathtt{length}\) parameter}

 A longer Markov chain provides a more accurate estimate of the posterior, as well as improving the MAP and \texttt{score}-based estimates, at the expense of longer runtime.
-Ideally, \texttt{length} would be sufficiently larger than the space of UEC-representatives (recall Table \ref{table: number of uecs}) to facilitate exhaustive traversal of the entire space.
-However, this quickly becomes computationally infeasible as the number of nodes \(n\) increases.
+Given the number of UEC-representatives on $n$ nodes (see Table \ref{table: number of uecs}), \texttt{length} is typically much shorter than the size of the state space.
 Fortunately, MCMC methods in general are known to provide reasonable estimates even when the Markov chain is much smaller than the search space, especially when given a good initialization and prior.
-We provide an empirical evaluation of \texttt{GrUES} while varying the \texttt{length} parameter later in Section \ref{sec:comp-map-estim}.
+We provide an empirical evaluation of \texttt{GrUES} while varying the \texttt{length} parameter in Section \ref{sec:comp-map-estim}.